 Applicants must have successfully completed an accredited program leading to the D.D.S. or D.M.D., or an international equivalent, and must meet the admission requirements of the Graduate College.
 They must have a cumulative g.p.a. of at least 3.00 (or international equivalent) to be considered for admission.

 International applicants whose first language is not English must present a satisfactory score on the Test of English as a Foreign Language (TOEFL).

 The department's faculty makes final decisions on acceptance of applicants who meet the requirements for admission.
 A personal interview is required.

-Students earning the department's professional certificate may pursue a Master of Science in oral science while they work toward the certificate.
-They pursue the M.S. track that corresponds with their certificate (Certificate in Oral and Maxillofacial Radiology).
+Students earning the department's certificate may pursue a Master of Science in oral science while they work toward the certificate.
+They pursue the M.S. track that corresponds with the certificate.
 Each program combines the minimum requirements of the M.S. and the certificate; completion time usually is 36 to 48 months.

 |OPRM:5200||Stomatology Literature Review||arr.|

 |ORSC:5215||Research Design in Dentistry||2|